-This paper does not discuss practical or scientific challenges that must be addressed in order_to avoid exceeding certain temperature targets.
-Mathews et al. (2009) and Gillett et al. (2011) indicate that a constant equilibrium response in surface air temperature to anthropogenic CO2 is determined by the accumulated carbon emissions.
-Hence, an ESM which calculates the atmospheric concentrations of CO2 on-line from emissions, should produce quite rapid stabilization of the global mean surface temperature (e.g. Sigmond et al., 2018).
-This is possible enabled if the ocean thermal inertia is balanced by decreasing atmospheric concentrations of CO2 due to ocean uptake. -NorESM1-Happi is not equipped with the possibility to run emission-driven GHG scenarios with on-line carbon-cycling.
-Instead, the atmospheric concentrations of CO2 are prescribed.
+This paper does not discuss practical or scientific challenges that must be addressed in order to avoid exceeding certain temperature targets.
+Mathews et al. (2009) and Gillett et al. (2011) indicate that a constant equilibrium response in surface air temperature to anthropogenic CO_2 is determined by the accumulated carbon emissions.
+Hence, an ESM which calculates the atmospheric concentrations of CO_2 on-line from emissions, should

+5 produce quite rapid stabilization of the global mean surface temperature (e.g. Sigmond et al., 2018).
+This is possible if the ocean thermal inertia is balanced by decreasing atmospheric concentrations of CO_2 due to ocean uptake.
+NorESM1-Happi is not equipped with the possibility to run emission-driven GHG scenarios with online carbon-cycling.
+Instead, the atmospheric concentrations of CO_2 are prescribed.

-Results in this study show that there are important differences in the modelled response to 1.5 K and 2.0 K warming in NorESM1-Happi depending on whether the model is run with prescribed SSTs and sea ice as in the AMIP runs, with the full ocean and sea-ice model, or with the sea-ice model coupled to a simplified ocean model.
+Results in this study show that there are important differences in the modelled response to 1.5 K and 2.0 K warming in NorESM1-Happi depending on whether the model is run with prescribed SSTs and sea ice as in the (AMIP) runs, with the full ocean and sea-ice model, or with the sea-ice model coupled to a simplified ocean model.
 These differences could be due to the active sea-ice and ocean models allowing for feedbacks that are neglected in the AMIP runs, but they may also be affected by the experimental set up.
 Compared to the CMIP5 models, the Arctic amplification in NorESM1-Happi is in the high end of the range of responses.
+This indicates

-This indicates that the difference between the AMIP experiments and the ones with an active ocean model could have be smaller if the prescribed SST were based on results from NorESM1-Happi rather than from the CMIP5 multimodel mean.
+15 that the difference between the AMIP experiments and the ones with an active ocean model could have been smaller if the prescribed SST were based on results from NorESM1-Happi rather than from the CMIP5 multimodel mean.
 More experiments are needed to understand this, such as those planned under PAMIP (Smith et al., 2018) to investigate the role of the background state.

-10 Code and Data Availability
+Code and Data Availability

-The source code for NorESM1-Happi is not open for everyone to download, because parts of the code is imported from several other code development centres.
+20 The source code for NorESM1-Happi is not open for everyone to download, because parts of the code is imported from several other code development centres.
 The code can be made available within the framework of an agreement.
 Data from the model experiments in this study can be made available as well, see e.g. NCC / NorESM1-HAPPI at http://portal.nersc.gov/c20c/data.html.
-Contacts: oyvindse@met.no and Ingo.Bethke@uib.noingo.bethke@uni.no.
+Contacts: oyvindse@met.no and Ingo.Bethke@uib.no.

-Acknowledgements
+25 Acknowledgements

-This work received financial support from the Norwegian Research Council, project no. 261821 (HappiEVA), from the EU Framework Programme for Research and Innovation, project no. 641816 (EU-H2020-CRESCENDO), and in-kind support from Geophysical Institute, Univ. of Bergen, UniResearch, Bergen, and from MET Norway.
+This work received financial support from the Norwegian Research Council, project no. 261821 (HappiEVA), from the EU Framework Programme for Research and Innovation Horizon 2020, project no. 641816 (EU-H2020-CRESCENDO), and in-kind support from Geophysical Institute, Univ. of Bergen, UniResearch, Bergen, and from MET Norway.
 Jan Fuglestvedt, Cicero, Norway, Dann Mitchell, Univ.
-Bristol, UK, and Myles Allen,
+Bristol, UK, and Mulae Allen Univ.
+Oxford, UK, were instrumental in inspiring the initiating this work, and have strongly.